hlfcoding/morning-stroll/src/legacy-phaser-1-port.md

       # Horizontal.
       # - Revert to still.
 (Our acceleration updates funny.)
       if not @isInMidAir() then @acceleration.x = 0
-      # - Basically handle switching direction, and running or being still when not in the air.
-Note
-      #   the player still runs in midair, but run will behave differently.
-      if @_kb.isDown Keyboard.LEFT
-        if @facing is Collision.RIGHT then @face Collision.LEFT
-        @run -1
-      else if @_kb.isDown Keyboard.RIGHT
-        if @facing is Collision.LEFT then @face Collision.RIGHT
-        @run()
-      else if not @isInMidAir()
-        if @acceleration.x is 0
-          @nextAction = if @velocity.x is 0 then C.START else C.STOP
-        if @velocity.x is 0 then @state = C.STILL

       # Vertical.
       # - Constrain jump and decay the jump force.